ganguli-lab/RetinalResources/README.md

 -- **ProcessAllRFs.py** calls VisualizeRFs.py and VisualizeRFsRandomInits.py for trained models with specified parameters and trial numbers.

--- **CalculateLinearityAndLinearSeparability.ipynb** computes the linearity of layer responses and the linear separability of object classes in layer activation space for all models and layers (fig. 3 A,B,C,D,F, figs. 7, 8, 9).
+-- **CalculateLinearityAndLinearSeparability.ipynb** computes the linearity of layer responses and the linear separability of object classes in layer activation space for all models and layers (fig. 3 A,B,C,D,F, fig. 8).
+It also computes linearity at linear separability of individual convolutional channels within a layer(Fig. 7), as well as visualizes activations at the bottleneck layer (Fig. 9)

 -- **Quantify_Orientedness.ipynb** quantifies and visualizes (in polar plots) the orientedness / isotropy of the relevant model receptive fields, as well as of model weight matrices (fig. 4).